eclipse-che/che-operator/README.md

 ...
 ```

-Then you can use in the che-operator controller code the new Kubernetes api part.
+Then you can use the new Kubernetes api part in the che-operator controller code.
 When code completed and your pr is ready you should
 generate new OLM bundle.